realm/realm-js/contrib/how-to-release.md

     - Note that currently, anything in your `vendor` directory will be added to the package – so if you have added any temporary files in there, you should remove them before packaging.
     - If you would like to do a "dry run", you can first run `npm pack`, which will create a `realm-X.Y.Z.tgz` file in your `realm-js` directory.
 You can then test this in a project with `npm i <REALM_JS_PATH>/realm-X.Y.Z.tgz`.
 - Manually create a new release on Github
-    - Find the tag pushed in the previous step.
+    - Find the tag pushed in the previous step in https://github.com/realm/realm-js/tags.
 Click the `...` and select `Create release`
+    - Set the release title to `Realm JavaScript vX.Y.Z`
-    - Copy text from changelog
+    - Copy the release notes for this version from the changelog (don't include the first two header lines)
     - Click `Publish release`
 - Post to `#realm-releases` Slack channel
-    - Create post in Slack and copy text from changelog (format the text to Slack markdown (bold is `*bold*`))
+    - Create post in Slack and copy text from changelog (if you copy it from the Github release page, the formatting will be preserved when you paste it)
     - Share to `#realm-releases` channel
 - Apply the changelog template: `./scripts/changelog-header.sh`
 - Stage the template: `git add CHANGELOG.md`